MARKETProtocol/docs/source/includes/_contributing.md

 ## Engineering Weekly

-Once a week, contributors get together to talk about the project.
+Once a week, we all get together to talk about the project.

-In the Engineering Weekly meetings, the core engineering team, contributors, and casual followers check in to discuss the progress of the project, to call attention to particular items, to make announcements, or to seek discussion of a topic.
+In the Engineering Weekly meeting, the core engineering team and contributors check in to discuss the progress of the project, to call attention to particular items, to make announcements, or to seek discussion of a topic.

 Everyone is welcome!

 Check [details here](https://github.com/MARKETProtocol/community/blob/master/docs/engineering-weekly.md).
 And you can find the [notes from previous meetings here](https://github.com/MARKETProtocol/community/tree/master/meeting-notes).

 ## Reporting Issues